microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`strings`: collection of strings to encode as token ids.
+- `strings`: collection of strings to encode as token ids.

 #### Throws